tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization following request list`

-Lists the following requests of organization this user has direct access to.
+List the following requests of an organization the user has direct access to.

 **Usage**: